schultzcole/FVTT-Wall-Height/README.md

 ## Project Status

 Wall Height was originally released as a proof of concept to show that just a feature was possible.
 At this time, I believe it has proven it's point and do not intend to release new features or updates to the module, unless a major bug is found.
-The project will be completely abandoned by me when 0.7.x is released to beta, and if it is not compatible with that update, I will unlist it from the website.
+I *do* intend to update it for 0.7.x compatibility once 0.7.x is stable.

 ## Compatibility